The Best Iowa Sportsbook Apps

 Williams Hill was the first sportsbook app to launch in Iowa.
 They secured partnerships with four physical casino locations.
 This was critical since Iowa sports betting laws prohibit registering for an online account outside of the physical venue where the mobile app has a license.

-This law will change in January 2021, but it gave Williams Hill a huge head start of securing customers in Iowa.
+This law changed in January 2021, but it gave Williams Hill a huge head start in securing customers in Iowa.
 By being in possession of four physical sportsbook partnerships, Williams Hill had a tremendous advantage for securing new customers.

-The four physical casinos where Williams Hill operates the sportsbook are at the Isle Bettendorf, the Isle Waterloo, Prairie Meadows and the Lakeside Casino.
-Williams Hill experience with horse race betting made the Prairie Meadows location a perfect fit.
+The four physical casinos where Williams Hill operates the sportsbook are at the Isle Bettendorf, the Isle Waterloo, Prairie Meadows, and the Lakeside Casino.
+Williams Hill's experience with horse race betting made the Prairie Meadows location a perfect fit.

 Williams Hill is earning its reputation as America's number one sportsbook.
 They have some of the more unique individual promotions in the sportsbook industry.
 NBA bettors will enjoy getting an extra $1 deposited into their account for every point a player they bet on goes over 20 points.

 There are ways to back up your MLB bets with a Big Blast Boost and Bullpen Bucks.
 These ongoing special promotions are a way to soften the disappointment in Williams Hill's smaller welcome bonus for new customers.
-Williams Hill will match a first deposit up to $150.
+Williams Hill will offer a $500 risk-free bet to new users.

 While this isn't one of the larger welcome packages, other regular promotions can actually add up to more money.
 To gain access to the $150 matching deposit bonus, all players need to do is play through their initial deposit one time.